Tortellini-Incorporated/sabakurai/README.md

 	uint8_t  name_length;       // The length of the player's name in bytes uint8_t  name[name_length]; // The name of the player
-	uint16_t progress;          // The progress of the player };
+	uint16_t progress;          // The progress of the player uint32_t finish_time;       // The time in which the player finished in microseconds (or undefined if incomplete) };

 ```